AIXI Investors Have Opportunity to Lead Xiao-I Corporation Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-25, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Xiao-I Corporation ("Xiao-I" or the "Company") (NASDAQ: AIXI).
+31, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Xiao-I Corporation ("Xiao-I" or the "Company") (NASDAQ: AIXI).

 Class Period: March 9, 2023 – July 12, 2024